ChrstphrHll/npc_gen/students/Jendrellian Webb.md

 ---
 ### Description
 - 1st year Dwarf Barbarian in Elkenval
-- wavy lighter blonde hair that's hanging down to their legs, Gray eyes, and Brown skin
+- long straight green hair that's wild, Gray eyes, and Brown skin
 - Is Plain and Competitive, and has Goodness as their ideal

 ### Organizations